 However, you can be clever here.
 If you combine a low-cost, high-impact improvement (eg, loft insulation), with a high-cost, average-impact improvement, (eg, boiler), you may be able to use the savings from one to pay for the other.
 See combining improvements for more.

-On a low income, in receipt of benefits or anyone looking for solid wall insulation?
+On a low income, in receipt of benefits?
 You may be entitled to free cash rather than a loan

 You don't always need to borrow.
 Launched alongside the Green Deal is the Energy Company Obligations (Eco) scheme.
 This gives grants to help low-income households, people living in older properties and low-income communities.